sandrahoffberg/Import-BaseSpace/README.md

 ## App Panel Parameters

+Project or Run ID
-- Project or Run ID, found in basespace.illumina.com URL for that project or run.
+- Found in basespace.illumina.com URL for that project or run.
 Note that these IDs are different.

-- Download the entire RUN or demultiplexed files (PROJECT)?
+Download the entire RUN or demultiplexed files
+- Determine whether you want all associated data or just the fastqs or bcls [defult: project]

+If downloading files, bcl or fastq's?
 - What file format to download, bcl or fastq's

 <hr>